-In addition, vanilla extract comes with high costs, so you should save it for infrequent recipes that need a sharp flavor of vanilla, such as vanilla ice cream.
+Also, though some people answer no to the question whether vanilla extract expires in the future, there are still some possibilities.
+In addition, vanilla extract comes with high costs, so you should save it for recipes that need a sharp flavor of vanilla, such as vanilla ice cream.

 For these reasons, you should use vanilla extract substitutes in place of vanilla extract to save your valuable time and money.

 Now, take out your cooking notebook to note the incredible vanilla extract alternatives I am going to introduce to you.